 - How confident Bandit is that there's a problem - High

 - And the code in question, complete with line numbers.

 It's pretty straightforward and easy to use.

-In conclusion, spending time on static analysis will really(really) benefit you and your team in terms of time spending on finding bugs, in terms of explaining code to project newcomers, in terms of project costs, etc. If you spend the time doing it upfront it may seem like you're not working on features but it will come back to you in the future you will benefit from this at some point.
+In conclusion, the time spent on static analysis will bring real benefit to you and your team in terms of time spent on searching for errors, explaining code to project novices, project cost, etc. If you spend time on it beforehand, it may seem that you don't work on functions but it will return to you in the future and you will benefit from it at some moment.